savioseb/KaggleWalmart/PredictingWeeklySalesAtWalmart.md

 <img src="PredictingWeeklySalesAtWalmart_files/figure-html/plotStoreSalesType-1.png" title="" alt="" width="750px" />

-This plot indicates that there is a postive relationship between the size of the store and total sales.
+This plot indicates that there is a postie relationship between the size of the store and total sales.
 Also Type 'A' Stores are mostly larger stores with bigger sales and Type 'C' Stores are small with lower sales.